JasonToups/CrushIt/README.md

 ## Overview

 Crush It is a *procedural block crushing game*, where the player taps squares to make *matches* of the same color.
-If the match is the same color as the Goal Block color, the *Goal Block Total* is reduced by the number of blocks matched.
+If the match is the same color as the Goal Block color, the *Goal Block Total* is reduced by the number of blocks matched, and the matched blocks will be multiplied by the Goal Block Score Multiplier and added to the score..

 The goal for each round is to complete the *Goal Block Total* number requirement.

 If the Goal Block Total has been reached, the *next round* starts, and the following actions fire:
 - the timer resets
 - the board size is reduced
-- the goal color score multiplier goes up
+- the goal block score multiplier goes up by 1
 - another color is added to the board

 The *difficulty increases* for each round, *within limits* to the minimum board size and amount of colors added.